lightbend/fdp-sample-applications/README.md

 To view execution results, a Zeppelin notebook is used, configured for [Cassandra in Zeppelin](https://zeppelin.apache.org/docs/0.7.2/interpreter/cassandra.html).

+Unfortunately, the version of Zeppelin in the DC/OS Catalog is very old.
+Lightbend has built an up-to-date Docker image with Zeppelin 0.7.2, which you should use.
+See the section _Installing Zeppelin_ in `fdp-package-sample-apps-X.Y.Z/README.md` for details.

-First install Zeppelin from the DC/OS Catalog, then configure Zeppelin for use with the Cassandra SQL interpreter (available already as a Zeppelin plugin in the package).
+After installing Zeppelin, configure it for use with the Cassandra SQL interpreter (available already as a Zeppelin plugin in the package).
 The most important settings are these:

 ```
 name	                   value